Study results suggest caution in designing agricultural policies based on evidence derived from inaccurate measurement protocols.

-CIMMYT is offering a new set of improved maize hybrids to partners in South and South East Asia and similar agro-ecological zones, to scale up production for farmers in these areas.
+CIMMYT is offering a new set of improved maize hybrids to partners, to scale up production for farmers in these areas.

 New publications: Scientists find genomic regions associated with better quality stover traits in maize for animal feed